 Q: How Far Back Does the USCIS Background Check Go?

-A: Yes, a misdemeanor conviction can affect immigration status.
-While misdemeanors are generally considered less serious than felonies, any criminal conviction can lead to deportation for a non-citizen.
+A: A misdemeanor conviction can affect immigration status.
+While misdemeanors are generally considered less serious than felonies, any criminal conviction can lead to deportation for a noncitizen.
 Additionally, certain misdemeanors, such as those involving moral turpitude or controlled substances, may be considered more serious under immigration law and have more severe consequences.

-A: Yes, arrests can affect immigration status.
+A: Arrests can affect immigration status.
 Even if it does not result in a conviction, an arrest can have immigration consequences, such as being placed into removal proceedings.
 Additionally, an arrest may be considered a negative factor when determining an individual’s eligibility for certain immigration benefits.
+If you have been arrested, you need to get in contact with a criminal defense attorney who understands the impact arrests can have on immigration.

 Contact U.S. Law Center Today